juntossomosmais/auth0-samples/README.md

 - In `Branding > Universal Login > Advanced Options` go to the `Login` tab and click on `Customize Login Page` button.

+### Required: Running the products A, B, C, and the API

-Then update all the `env.development` files in the products by executing the following command:
+Please configure all the variables in the section `Auth0 Management API stuff` in the [.env](./.env) file.
+To configure all `env.development` files, execute the command:

     docker-compose build update-settings && docker-compose up update-settings